Skip to Content

 Address: Piazza del Mercato Centrale, Via dell’Ariento, 50123 Firenze FI

 After a long day of sightseeing and exploring, there’s no better place to unwind than the Mercato Centrale in Florence.
-This bustling indoor market is a great option for foodies as you’ll get to sample some local delicacies and see the curation of local Italian cuisine first hand.
+This indoor market is a superb choice for foodies, as you’ll taste local delicacies and see the curation of regional Italian cuisine firsthand.

-Located right in the heart of historic downtown Florence in Piazza del Mercato Centrale, this bustling indoor market is home to a wide variety of food vendors selling everything from freshly-made pasta and pizza to artisanal cheese and freshly baked pastries.
-Whether you’re looking for something quick and casual or something more upscale, the Mercato Centrale has something for everyone.
+Located centrally in historic downtown Florence in Piazza del Mercato Centrale, this indoor market is home to various food vendors selling everything from freshly-made pasta and pizza to artisanal cheese and freshly baked pastries.
+The Mercato Centrale accommodates diverse desires when seeking quick, casual, or more upscale dining.

-If you love cooking and food, you’ll surely want to pick up some fresh ingredients here to take back home with you.
-Or, if you’d rather skip the cooking and indulging altogether, this bustling market also offers plenty of restaurants where you can enjoy a sit-down meal.
-Some of my favorite things to eat at Mercato Centrale include fried artichokes, fresh mozzarella, and seafood pasta.
+If you love cooking and food, you’ll surely want to pick up some fresh ingredients here to take home with you.
+Or, if you’d rather skip the cooking and indulging altogether, Mercato Centrale also offers plenty of restaurants where you can enjoy a sit-down meal.
+My favorite foods at Mercato Centrale include fried artichokes, fresh mozzarella, and seafood pasta.

 13. Climb to the top of Brunelleschi’s Dome (Cupola del Brunelleschi)